PUBLIC POLICY AGENDA

 We oppose legislation at the local, state, and federal levels mandating landlords to determine the immigration status of their tenants for any purpose whatsoever.
 These types of ordinances have frequently been used on a local level to deter immigrants from living in those communities.
 These types of legislation break down the fabric of communities and promote mistrust and enmity.

 Latino children are entitled to equal educational opportunities in New Jersey under the Constitution.
 Latino children must have access to all programs, services, or resources, available to any other child.
 We favor in-state tuition for children of undocumented immigrants that have grown up in New Jersey and graduated from a New Jersey high school.
 We support greater parental involvement and empowerment by parents in the education system.
 Informed parents guiding and shaping educational policy is a foundation for creating good citizens.

-HEALTH And HUMAN SERVICES:
+HEALTH & HUMAN SERVICES:

-We favor human services that are comprehensive, culturally competent, and aim to support and empower the Latino community.
-We support research and programs to minimize health disparities between the rich and poor.
+LAN supports research and programs to minimize health disparities between the rich and poor.

 We will foster a higher degree of prosperity and economic health for Latino communities by promoting the creation of economic development initiatives, legislation, policies, and procedures that will increase the Latino community’s share of the economy.